-Under the terms of the 2021 Series E Supplemental Resolution, the Debt Service Reserve Account Requirement with respect to the 2021 Series E Bonds shall equal, as of any date of calculation, an amount equal to 3% of the principal amount of the Outstanding 2021 Series E Bonds.
-The Corporation will fund the Debt Service Reserve Account in an amount equal to the Debt Service Reserve Account Requirement for the 2021 Series E Bonds with other available monies of the Corporation.
+Under the terms of the 2021 Series G Supplemental Resolution, the Debt Service Reserve Account Requirement with respect to the 2021 Series G Bonds shall equal, as of any date of calculation, (i) prior to December 1, 2021, \$0, and (ii) from and after December 1, 2021, an amount equal to 2.431% of the principal amount of the Outstanding 2021 Series G Bonds.
+The Corporation will fund the Debt Service Reserve Account in an amount equal to the Debt Service Reserve Account Requirement for the 2021 Series G Bonds with funds held under the General Resolution.